English Department Summer in

 Regent’s University courses are likely to include offerings in theater and film studies, literature, business management, history, art history, and political science.
 Coursework includes reading, discussing, writing, and site exploration.

-Students choose one of the following courses taught by AU faculty: ENGL 2240 (British Literature After 1789) OR ENGL 3850 (Sherlocking London: Crime and Detection in British Fiction).
+Students choose one of the following courses taught by AU faculty: ENGL 2240 (British Literature After 1789) OR ENGL 3850 (Study in London: Britain Naturally).

 Students will stay at London lodge in Reid Hall, a residence hall at Regent’s University.
 Most of the students are housed in double rooms, with an occasional placement in a triple room.
 The dorms are contiguous with the other buildings so the students can walk to classes, the library, or the refectory without having to go outside.
 It takes 3-10 minutes to get to a classroom, library, or the cafeteria from a room.
 The residence hall is equipped with Wi-Fi.
 Laundry facilities are on site on the second floor of Reid Hall and have coin-operated washers and dryers.